junxit/us-congress-bills-114/derived/amendments.md

 ### 15 U.S.C. § 2618

-> by striking “such rule” and inserting “such rule or order”; and
+> by striking “such rule” and inserting “such rule or order”;

 | | |
 |---|---|